Using Video to Reach Millennial Employees

 Aug 6, 2018 | Employee Engagement|

 Video communication is paramount to any kind of millennial engagement effort your company can perform.
-The written word is not dead, but video should enhance and supplement your written internal communications.
+The written word isn't dead, but video should enhance and supplement your written internal communications.

 Saying millennials react more effectively to video is an understatement.
 According to The Animoto Blog, “60 percent of millennials prefer to watch a company video over reading a company newsletter.”
 The blog also states, “80 percent of millennials consider video content when researching a purchase decision.”
 As video becomes more prevalent in social media, advertising, and marketing, millennials tend to gravitate more towards watching information rather than reading it.
 According to a recent study by Microsoft, cited in an article by David Meltzer at Entrepreneur, the human attention span is less than a goldfish's, which is only nine seconds!
 What does that mean exactly?
 When sending out company information, internal communicators need to create short, compelling video content to increase millennial engagement in the workplace.